Jienniers/Treasure-Hunt-Plugin/Readme.md

 # Treasure Hunt Plugin

-The Treasure Hunt plugin adds an exciting gameplay feature to Minecraft by enabling server administrators to create treasure hunts for players to participate in.
-Players can embark on quests to search for hidden treasures scattered throughout the world, adding a sense of adventure and exploration to their Minecraft experience.
+The Treasure Hunt plugin adds an exciting gameplay feature to Minecraft by enabling each player to participate in treasure chest quests.
+Players can embark on quests to search for hidden treasures, adding a sense of adventure and exploration to their Minecraft experience.

 ## Features

-- **Treasure Generation**: Randomly generates treasure chests containing valuable loot at 50x50 radius within the game world.
+- **Treasure Generation**: Randomly generates treasure chests containing valuable loot at 50x50 radius from the player's location within the game world.
 - **Reward System**: Players are rewarded with valuable items upon successfully completing a treasure hunt quest.

 ## Installation